Here are some frequently asked questions about the restoration project at the Outwoods.

 How much of the Outwoods is coniferous?

-About a quarter of the Outwoods is made up of coniferous trees such as Scots pine and European larch.
+At the start of the project, about a quarter of the Outwoods is made up of coniferous trees such as Scots pine and European larch.

 Why are the conifer trees there?